colts661/LLM-Uncertainty-Bench/README.md

 ### Methods

 Compared to other methods, conformal prediction is model-agnostic, distribution-free, and an statistically rigorous estimation of uncertainty.
+We adapted our code from [LLM-Uncertainty-Bench](https://github.com/smartyfh/LLM-Uncertainty-Bench).
 The pipeline is showed below:

 <p align="center">
   <img src="images/cp-diagram.png" width="90%" />
 </p>

 To compare across uncertainty scores and try to explain the sources of uncertainty, we utilized an entropy-based decomposition into Aleatoric Uncertainty (AU, data variations) and Epistemic Uncertainty (EU, model ambiguities).
+We adapted our code from [UQ_ICL](https://github.com/lingchen0331/UQ_ICL).
 The framework is showed below:

 <p align="center">
   <img src="images/aueu-diagram.png" width="90%" />